A Course in Interacting Particle Systems: Application to the Ising model

+which has the effect that the generator in (\ref{Isingrep}) equals the one in (\ref{Isingkern}).
+We observe that this is even true for $\bet=0$: in this case, $r_{i,-N-1}=\ha=r_{i,N+1}$ and all other probabilities are zero.

-\bt[Existence and ergodicity of the Ising model] Consider an Ising model with Glauber dynamics on a countable graph $\La$ in which each lattice point $i$ has exactly $|\Ni_i|=N$ neighbors, i.e., the Markov process $X$ with state space $\{-1,+1\}^\La$ and generator $G_{\rm Ising}$ given by (\ref{GIsning}) or equivalently (\ref{Isingrep}).
+\begin{theorem}[Existence and ergodicity of the Ising model] Consider an Ising model with Glauber dynamics on a countable graph $\La$ in which each lattice point $i$ has exactly $|\Ni_i|=N\geq 2$ neighbors, that is, the Markov process $X$ with state space $\{-1,+1\}^\La$ and generator $G_{\rm Ising}$ given by (\ref{Isingkern}).
 Then, for each $\bet\geq 0$, the closure of $G_{\rm Ising}$ generates a Feller semigroup.
-Moreover, for each $\bet$ such that \be e^{\bet N}<\frac{N}{N-1}, \ee the Markov process with generator $\ov G_{\rm Ising}$ has a unique invariant law $\nu$, and the process started in an arbitrary initial state $x$ satisfies
+Moreover, for each